-The cluster also provides a recovery I/O group, which is used when both nodes in the I/O group have multiple failures.
-This allows you to move the VDisks to the recovery I/O group and then into a working I/O group.
+The cluster also provides a recovery I/O group, which is used when both nodes in the I/O group have experienced multiple failures.
 I/O access is not possible when VDisks are assigned to the recovery I/O group.